neitsa/PrepareLanding/libs/readme.md

 This directory should contain the library dependencies required to build this RimWorld mod.

-libraries should be put in a folder according to the current alpha.

-- `/a17` for RimWorld Alpha17
-- `/a18` for RimWorld Alpha18
-- so on and so forth

 Besides the .NET Core libraries this solution has dependencies on the following libraries:

 - From RimWorld core Game: